The-Ronin-Project/ronin-product-common/product-spring-common/src/main/kotlin/com/projectronin/product/common/client/common-client-docs.md

 2. All requests are made with a set of 'default headers' (which can be altered if desired)
 3. If ever the authBroker returns an empty string (""), then no Authorization request header will be added.
 4. The '@throws' annotation on the methods are not strictly required, it is for being explicit about why kind of exception can be thrown.
+5. If you pass in a String as a POST body, that value will be used directly  (no object serialization will be attempted)

 ## Permutation Examples
 ### Customizing request headers